awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

       }
       ```

-Though not covered in this tutorial, the controller can also deploy App Mesh [virtual gateways](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_gateways.html) and [gateway routes](https://docs.aws.amazon.com/app-mesh/latest/userguide/gateway-routes.html)\.
+Though not covered in this tutorial, the controller can also deploy App Mesh [Virtual gateways](virtual_gateways.md) and [Gateway routes](gateway-routes.md)\.
 For a walkthrough of deploying these resources with the controller, see [Configuring Ingress Gateway](https://github.com/aws/aws-app-mesh-examples/tree/master/walkthroughs/howto-k8s-ingress-gateway), or a [sample manifest](https://github.com/aws/aws-app-mesh-examples/blob/master/walkthroughs/howto-k8s-ingress-gateway/v1beta2/manifest.yaml.template) that includes the resources on GitHub\.

 ## Step 3: Create or update services<a name="create-update-services"></a>